 Abcoude Castle

-Abcoude Castle is a former castle which was situated south of the village of the same name, in the province of Utrecht in the Netherlands.
+Abcoude Castle was a former castle situated south of the village of the same name, in the province of Utrecht, in the Netherlands.

-When and by whom exactly Abcoude Castle was built is not known.
-It may have been built by Zweder I van Zuylen, who started to call himself 'van Abcoude', possibly after a marriage with a Hendrika van Abcoude.
-He was first mentioned in 1268.
-He also founded Duurstede Castle.
-The castle was first mentioned in 1273, when it was destroyed during the Kennemer Revolt by Gijsbrecht IV of Amstel.
+The exact date and person responsible for building Abcoude Castle are unknown.
+It may have been built by Zweder I van Zuylen, who began calling himself 'van Abcoude,' possibly after marrying Hendrika van Abcoude.
+He was first mentioned in 1268 and also founded Duurstede Castle.
+The castle was first recorded in 1273, when it was destroyed during the Kennemer Revolt by Gijsbrecht IV of Amstel.

-The castle was rebuilt in 1328.
-In 1407 it was inherited by Jacob van Gaasbeek, son of Zweder III van Zuylen van Abcoude.
-He died without issue in 1459 and Abcoude Castle passed to David of Burgundy, Bishop of Utrecht.
-The bishop and his successors resided in Duurstede Castle and had Abcoude cared for by stewards.
-The States of Utrecht took over ownership from the bishops in 1529.
+It was rebuilt in 1328.
+In 1407, Jacob van Gaasbeek, son of Zweder III van Zuylen van Abcoude, inherited it.
+He died without heirs in 1459, and Abcoude Castle passed to David of Burgundy, Bishop of Utrecht.
+The bishop and his successors lived in Duurstede Castle, while Abcoude was cared for by stewards.
+The ownership was transferred from the bishops to the States of Utrecht in 1529.

-At present nothing of Abcoude Castle remains above ground.
-Only part of its former moat remains.
-The site is now occupied by grassland.
+Today, nothing of Abcoude Castle remains above ground except part of its former moat.
+The site is now covered with grassland.

 Gallery